-This course adopts an in-person classroom delivery format, but you should have a connection to internet and access to a desk top computer or laptop to participate in classroom activities and submit assignments.
+This course adopts an online classroom delivery format till February 14.
+You should have a connection to internet and access to a desk top computer or laptop to participate in classroom activities and submit assignments for the first three weeks of class.
+From February 15 onwards, we shall be in person on campus.